A collection of stories around Neapoli p1

 A collection of stories of Neapoli - some very old and some not so old.

-catholicon of a monastery that functioned in the 13th century and probably
+the catholicon of a monastery that functioned in the 13th century and

-fell into ruins at the beginning of the 20th century (there are no historical
+probably fell into ruins at the beginning of the 20th century (there are

-with a toothed band and brick arches, and an impressive doorway with two
+arches with a toothed band and brick arches, and an impressive

 Church of Agios Onofrios